oje-dev/encryption-tool/README.md

 The argument `encryptedMessage` is the string to be encrypted. _Note: the string must be base64 encoded._

-The function returns the original encrypted string.
+The function returns the original string.

 ### Usage: